reidbraswell1/Hello-World/README.md

 # Hello-World
-This is your first repository
+This is your first repository.
+Editing and checking in with Source Tree.